Stories of Our Partners

 68.73 kWp

-The Society Rehabilitation Centre of The Fu Hong Society has been providing rehabilitation services since 1977.
-Currently, it operats over 40 service units, providing services for about 3,600 persons with disabilities annually.
-Among them there are persons with intellectual disabilities, persons with autism spectrum disorders, persons with psychiatric disabilities, persons with physical disabilities, etc.
+The Fu Hong Society has been providing rehabilitation services since 1977.
+Currently, it operates over 40 service units, providing services for about 3,600 persons with disabilities annually.
+Among them, there are persons with intellectual disabilities, persons with autism spectrum disorders, persons with psychiatric disabilities, persons with physical disabilities, etc.

 The Society Rehabilitation Centre at Yue Kwong Road, Aberdeen, has been in operation since 1997, and provides residential and day rehabilitation services to service users.